ObjectDB Database Search

 FetchParent.fetch(attribute,jt) - JPA Method

-JPA Method in javax.persistence.criteria.FetchParent Fetch fetch ( SingularAttribute attribute, JoinType jt ) Create a fetch join to the specified single-valued attribute using the given join type.
+JPA Method in jakarta.persistence.criteria.FetchParent Fetch fetch ( SingularAttribute attribute, JoinType jt ) Create a fetch join to the specified single-valued attribute using the given join type.
 Parameters: attribute - target of the join jt - join type Return: the resulting fetch join Since: JPA 2.0

 FetchParent.fetch(attribute) - JPA Method

-JPA Method in javax.persistence.criteria.FetchParent Fetch fetch ( SingularAttribute attribute ) Create a fetch join to the specified single-valued attribute using an inner join.
+JPA Method in jakarta.persistence.criteria.FetchParent Fetch fetch ( SingularAttribute attribute ) Create a fetch join to the specified single-valued attribute using an inner join.
 Parameters: attribute - target of the join Return: the resulting fetch join Since: JPA 2.0

 FetchParent.fetch(attributeName) - JPA Method

-JPA Method in javax.persistence.criteria.FetchParent Fetch fetch ( String attributeName ) Create a fetch join to the specified attribute using an inner join.
+JPA Method in jakarta.persistence.criteria.FetchParent Fetch fetch ( String attributeName ) Create a fetch join to the specified attribute using an inner join.
 Parameters: attributeName - name of the attribute for the target of the join Return: the resulting fetch join Throws

 FetchParent.fetch(attributeName,jt) - JPA Method